 Other CCA Problems:

 It is more fragile than the genuine copper equivalent.
 If it doesn't break on installation due to it's lack of flexibility it may well pass a basic pin-out continuity test.
 However, the IDC terminals on any RJ45 Socket be it wall outlet or patch panel have tolerances designed only to connect to copper cable.
 These IDCs can, in time, disconnect a weak CCA core cable.
 This very problem has led to some installation companies going out of business; having performed a basic test, handed it over to the customer and walked away to sit back and await payment only to find that the staff have now all moved in and half of their computers aren't connected!
 This happened to a University in the early days of CCA when nobody knew any better - back then it was just very well priced cable!

 Do not use CCA ethernet cable on PoE under any circumstances.
 As it is only part copper but mostly aluminium it has a higher resistance.
 Resistance = heat.
 Using a CCA cable with conductors the same size as authentic Cat5e can cause the cable to get very hot, this can lead to damage of the PoE device and potentially worse.

 OMG - How can I tell if I have CCA installed?

 Weigh it - We have in the past received samples of CCA patch leads and so can tell you that with 1x CCA cable in one hand and 1x known copper cable in the other, the difference in weight is immediately noticeable - even on a 1m length.

 Cut it - The individual cores of any comms cable are generally very small, however, it is possible to see this with the naked eye.
 Alternatively use a mobile phone camera to take a close up.
 If all you see is lovely copper metal then all is good.
 If you see a copper coloured dot in a silvery-grey circle, bin it!

-Order in the next 0 hours 51 minutes and select next day delivery at checkout*
+Order by 17:00 on Tuesday and select next day delivery at checkout*